ddddwee1/TorchSUL/example/FastGaussianMap/README.md

 - sigma: sigma
 - Return: hmap: float32 [Num_pts, size, size]

-For keypoint, 3 numbers are accepted (x,y,confidence).
+For each keypoint, 3 numbers are accepted (x,y,confidence).
 Only points with confidence > 0 will be rendered.

 This will be 10x faster than python version.